 Youth guarantee pathways and profiles project

-A four-year project to explore the experiences of young people on Youth Guarantee Fees-Free training programmes and their education providers.
+A four-year project that explored the experiences of young people on Youth Guarantee Fees-Free training programmes and their education providers.

-The aim of the project is to find out more about the experiences of learners on Youth Guarantee Fees-Free training programmes and their education providers for the purpose of improving educational provision and learner outcomes.
+The aim of this project was to find out more about the experiences of learners on Youth Guarantee Fees-Free training programmes and their education providers for the purpose of improving educational provision and learner outcomes.

-The qualitative and quantitative methodology of the project includes:
+The qualitative and quantitative methodology of the project included:

 - data collection and analysis